-You see, Ron’s in a wheelchair, diabetes having robbed him of a leg, as well as the sight in one of his eyes.
-And so, in order to get home, he has to wait for the local Handi-Transit, or wheelchair accessible bus, to arrive.
+You see, Ron’s in a wheelchair, diabetes having robbed him of a leg and the sight in one of his eyes.
+And so, to get home, he has to wait for the local Handi-Transit, or wheelchair-accessible bus, to arrive.

 Sometimes he waits for 30 minutes, sometimes an hour.
 This week it was the latter.

-When I saw him, it made me realize just how reliant he is on these services, on others, just to move around.
+When I saw him, it made me realize just how reliant he is on these services and others just to move around.

-Ron’s always cheerful, always has a smile, but this week he seemed wistful as the conversation moved past the long wait for his ride home.
+Ron is always cheerful and smiling, but this week he seemed wistful as the conversation moved past the long wait for his ride home.

-He told me about how tight things were financially, due to a very meagre income.
-He spoke about his wife, and how careful she must be to manage their monthly spending, in order to make ends meet.
+He told me about how tight things were financially, due to a meagre income.
+He spoke about his wife and how she manages their monthly spending to make ends meet.

-In total, Ron estimated that they recover about two to three hundred dollars every year from her relentless audit of sales receipts, and they need every single one.
+In total, Ron estimated that they recover about two to three hundred dollars yearly from her relentless audit of sales receipts, and they need every single one.

 When we spoke this week, he opened up about his feelings of regret.
-But it had little to do with the failure of a business, or with money at all, regardless of he and his wife’s current financial hardship.
+But it had little to do with the failure of a business or money, regardless of his and his wife’s current financial hardship.

-Rather, he felt as though his disability had prevented his wife from truly enjoying their golden years together.
+Rather, he felt his disability had prevented his wife from truly enjoying their golden years together.
 He said that her every waking moment was spent caring for him.
-Not only has he lost the ability to drive, but to care for himself in so many ways.
+Not only has he lost the ability to drive, but to take care of himself in so many ways.